Become a Challenge Partner Today

-The Wright Collegiate Challenge is a semester-long program presented in partnership with the Colorado Outdoor Recreation Industry Office (OREC), helping to prepare Colorado higher-education students to enter the workforce by providing first-hand experience working alongside small businesses and nonprofit organizations to develop actionable solutions to current-day challenges within the outdoor recreation industry sector.
+The Wright Challenge is a semester-long program presented in partnership with the Colorado Outdoor Recreation Industry Office (OREC), helping to prepare Colorado higher-education students to enter the workforce by providing first-hand experience working alongside small businesses and nonprofit organizations to develop actionable solutions to current-day challenges within the outdoor recreation industry sector.

 The key to a successful experience is the selection of challenges.
 Each year, The Wright selects from a pool of applicants a set of challenges reflecting real-time projects and initiatives that the organization is prepared to undertake with a student team.
 Interested businesses, nonprofits and/or civic and government entities are required to submit a proposed challenge-statement, summarizing a specific project on which a team of students would focus their work over the course of 10-12 weeks.

-We are excited to announce that our call for challenge partners for the Spring 2024 program is now open!
+We are excited to announce that our call for challenge partners for the Spring 2025 program is now open!
 We are looking for partners with meaningful, actionable challenges across our themes of Product, People, and Place who are excited to work closely with highly-engaged student teams.

 Over the course of this spring semester challenge (late-January to late-April), student teams will be paired with businesses, nonprofits, and partner organizations, where they are introduced to a range of pivotal issues facing Colorado's wide-ranging outdoor sector.
 Over the course of the challenge, students are tasked with developing actionable solutions to real-time challenges facing businesses, non-profit organizations and civic/government entities.